gifuniluigi/ijof-wom_esui/README.md

 The `Table7` folder contains the script `auroc.main.r`, which generates the results reported in Table 7.
 1. Open `auroc.main.r`.
 2. Set the working directory as indicated in the comment on line 4 of the script.
 3. Run the script up to line 36 (this initialises the data and functions).
+Depending on which row of Table 7 you wish to generate:
    - Line 1 of Table 7 (Global Financial Crisis).
      - Run lines 39–40 and 54–55.
 Results are saved as:
        - `results.nt` → 4-SVBVAR (baseline model)